 Of course, this is not all due to Brexit: lack of affordable homes, increasing taxes, as well as expectations on the new prime minister all play their part.

 On the other hand, there are also forces counteracting this downward trend: the cheap sterling as a result of 2016’s referendum favoured foreign investors, with money from abroad flowing into the London Market pushing prices.
 The chronic undersupply of houses in the London market also prevents heavy falls in price levels since the high demand holds them up.

-However, there is a structural change that keeps house prices struggling: one of the largest purchasing powers on the UK property market is slowly forced out of the business.
+However, there is a structural change that keeps house prices struggling: one of the largest purchasing powers on London’s Housing Market is slowly forced out of the business.
 Changes in buy-to-let taxation and higher levels of stamp duty have increasingly disfavoured landlords beginning in 2014.
 The numbers show a clear exodus from the sector.
 A trend that will not change anytime soon, no matter, what kind of Brexit deal we will have.
 This reduction in rental listings also affects rent levels.
 Since there is a high competition for tenants, rents are still increasing, despite the political circumstances.

 Buyer Confidence More Important Than Affordability?

 All in all, the London property market is governed by a diverse set of factors.
 Looking towards October, Brexit will presumably be the most prominent of these in the short term.
 With the deadline approaching, buyer confidence will plausibly play a more important role than affordability in the movement of house prices this year.
 In the long term, however, we have to keep track of important structural changes that are occurring.
 Changes to property taxes, interest rate rises, house building, and the overall state of the economy will shape prices.
 Since the property is principally a long-term asset, investors should keep their eyes on these developments regardless of how impactful short-term trends might seem.